gunterze/dcm4chee-arc/INSTALL.md

 Initialize Database
 -------------------
-*Note*: DCM4CHEE Archive 4.0.0.Alpha1 does not provide SQL scripts and utilities to migrate DCM4CHEE Archive 2.x data base schema to DCM4CHEE Archive 4.x.
-There will be provided by DCM4CHEE Archive 4.0.0 final release.
+*Note*: DCM4CHEE Archive 4.2.0.Alpha2 does not provide SQL scripts and utilities to migrate DCM4CHEE Archive 2.x data base schema to DCM4CHEE Archive 4.x.
+There will be provided by DCM4CHEE Archive 4.x final releases.

 ### MySQL